What is the Working Family Payment?

 In the 2021 budget , the Working Family Payment income thresholds was increase by €10 per week for families with up to 3 children.

 There are a few conditions you have to meet before you'll be eligible for FIS:

-- Firstly, you need to have at least one child who lives with you or is financially supported by you.
-This child must be under 18 years of age
+- You need to have at least one child under 18 who lives with you or is financially supported by you

-- Secondly, the average amount of money your household makes every week must fall below a certain amount.
-This amount depends on how many children you have
+- The average amount of money your household makes every week must fall below a certain amount, with the amount depending on how many children you have

-- Thirdly, you must be working at least 19 hours every week.
-If you’re married, in a civil partnership, or living with a partner, their working hours can count towards this too
+- You must be working at least 19 hours every week and if you’re married, in a civil partnership, or living with a partner, their working hours can count towards this too

-- Finally, your job needs to be likely to last at least 3 more months
+- Your job needs to be likely to last at least 3 more months

 And what amount of money does my income have to fall under to get it?

 That depends on how many children you have.